pmp-library/pmp-library/docs/tutorial.md

 ~~~~

 When entities are removed from the mesh due to topological changes, the member
-function pmp::GeometryObject::garbageCollection() has to be called in order to
+function pmp::SurfaceMesh::garbage_collection() has to be called in order to
 ensure the consistency of the data structure.

 ## File I/O